DinoChiesa/apigee-edge-js-examples/README.md

 These are example tools implemented in nodejs/Javascript, that use the [apigee-edge-js](https://github.com/DinoChiesa/apigee-edge-js) library.

-While the name of the repo refers to "Apigee Edge" these tools and the underlying library work with Apigee Edge or X/hybrid.
+While the name of the repo refers to "Apigee Edge" these tools and the underlying library work with Apigee Edge or Apigee X/hybrid.

 Relying on the capability of the underlying library, the tools can authenticate via OAuth bearer tokens to either api.enterprise.apigee.com (for Edge), or